Mohammadh-Mahmoudi/Mohammadh-Mahmoudi/README.md

 ## 🧑‍💻 About Me
 -  Bachelor's degree in Computer Engineering
 -  Focused on Embedded Systems, IoT, and low-level programming
--  Experienced with ESP32, NodeMCU, and Arduino-based IoT projects
+-  Experienced with STM32, ESP32, NodeMCU, and Arduino-based IoT projects
 -  Interested in signal processing, microcontrollers

 ## 📌 Currently I'm working on:
-- Learning STM32 Development

 - FPGA Development & Digital Systems
 - Working on a project about ADS-B Transceiver System for **Viratak Company**